StackVista/stackstate-docs/stackpacks/integrations/agent.md

 Try running the [status](#status-and-information) command to see the state of the StackState Agent.

-Logs for the subsystems are in the following files:
+### Log files

 {% tabs %}
 {% tab title="Linux" %}

+Logs for the subsystems are in the following files:

 ```text
 /var/log/stackstate-agent/agent.log
 /var/log/stackstate-agent/process-agent.log
 ```
 {% endtab %}
 {% tab title="Windows" %}

+Logs for the subsystems are in the following files:

 ```text
 C:\ProgramData\StackState\logs\agent.log
 C:\ProgramData\StackState\logs\process-agent.log